WPDevelopers/notificationx/README.txt

 ## 🌟 USE FOMO TO INCREASE YOUR LEADS, SALES & ENGAGEMENTS ##

-[NotificationX](https://notificationx.com) helps you to grab the attention of your website visitors and gain their trust instantly by showing real-time sales and engagement notifications.
-It creates urgency among your visitors in order to purchase your products right now.
+[NotificationX](https://notificationx.com) helps you to grab the attention of your website visitors and gain their trust instantly by showing real-time sales notifications and engagement.
+It creates urgency among your visitors to purchase your products right now.
 No one wants to be left out, after all.

 **Sales Notification & Popup Solution for WooCommerce, EDD, Freemius, Envato & More.**